 - They provide an open platform for speculation within a legal framework.
-Bombay Stock Exchange is the best platform for healthy speculative trading which helps in fulfilling the requirement of liquidity of an investor.
+Bombay Stock Exchange is the best platform for healthy speculative trading, which helps fulfill an investor’s liquidity requirement.

 The following are the benefits of the Bombay Stock Exchange:

 - The securities exchange board of India governs the functions of BSE.
-Therefore the transactions that occur at the Bombay Stock Exchanges are regulated and governed strictly within the legal framework.
-Therefore it gives an assurance to the investor that there are dealing in a safe place and their money is not wasted.
+Therefore, the transactions at the Bombay Stock Exchanges are regulated and governed strictly within the legal framework.
+Therefore it assures the investor that they are dealing in a safe place and their money is not wasted.

-- They provide education about the benefits of doing investment in the stock market and ensures that there is the smooth functioning of the transactions.
+- They provide education about the benefits of investing in the stock market and ensure the smooth functioning of the transactions.

-- The securities that are listed on it can be kept as collateral by an investor while availing the loans from banks and other financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+- The securities listed on it can be kept as collateral by an investor while availing the loans from banks and other financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. .

 Full Form Of BSE Vs Full Form Of NSE